Barcelona is best for...

 Fly to: Barcelona's main airport is Barcelona–El Prat Airport

-You should know that meal times are usually a lot later in Barcelona.
+Meal times are usually a lot later here and the Spanish might not set out for dinner until 9pm.
 Apart from a coffee and croissant when they first wake up, locals don’t have breakfast until about 11am.
-Lunch is from 2pm to 3pm, and dinner can be as late as 10pm.
+Lunch is from 2pm to 3pm but as tapas can be enjoyed throughout the day, you’ll always find something to keep you going.